Pakefield Lifeboat Station: History

-The James Leith was sold from service in 1936, but was later acquired by the Bristol Lifeboat Museum, and transferred to the RNLI Heritage Collection at Chatham Historic Dockyard in 1996.
+The James Leath was sold from service in 1936, but was later acquired by the Bristol Lifeboat Museum, and transferred to the RNLI Heritage Collection at Chatham Historic Dockyard in 1996.

 A motor-powered lifeboat was placed at Lowestoft Lifeboat Station in 1921.
 As a result, Pakefield Lifeboat was withdrawn in 1922, and the station closed.
 It was agreed that the service boards would be placed in Pakefield Church.